shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 # Meta
 **Grand narrative**   - what really behind story.

+## Meaning
+Semiotics symbolism and archetypes. of sign process, which is any form of activity, conduct, or any process that involves signs, including the production of meaning.

 Skepticism tough meta narrative - Post modernism (large claim to be a true for all people is outdated) (no such think as through knowledge all we have is subjecvtiver opinion) [Lyotard (postmodern coditoin book)]

 #### Archetypal Events